Sharp Hypercontractivity for Global Functions: Old

 \subsubsection{An analogue of Bogolyubov's lemma for $A_n$}

 Bogolyubov's lemma for finite fields says (in the special case of binary fields) that if $A\subseteq \mathbb{F}_2^n$ has density $\ge \alpha,$ then $A+A+A+A$ contains an affine linear subspace of codimension $O(1/\alpha)$ (see, e.g.,~\cite{zhao2023graph}).
 It is one of the main ingredients in the classical proof of the Freiman-Ruzsa theorem.
 The main disadvantage of using Bogolyubov's lemma in the Abelian setting is the fact that the density of the subspace whose existence is guaranteed is exponentially smaller than the density of the original set.
 Had the dependency been polynomial, it would have implied the polynomial Freiman--Ruzsa conjecture.
-Keevash and Lifshitz \cite{keevash2023global} used our Theorem \ref{thm:level d intro} to prove an analogue of Bogolyubov's lemma for the alternating group, with subspaces replaced by $m$-umvirates (that is, families of the form $\{\sigma \in S_n: \sigma(i_1)=j_1,\ldots,\sigma(i_m)=j_m\}$, for some fixed $i_1,\ldots,i_m,j_1,\ldots,j_m$).
+Keevash and Lifshitz \cite{keevash2023sharp} used Theorem \ref{thm:level d intro} to prove an analogue of Bogolyubov's lemma for the alternating group, with subspaces replaced by $m$-umvirates (that is, families of the form $\{\sigma \in S_n \colon \sigma(i_1)=j_1,\ldots,\sigma(i_m)=j_m\}$, for some fixed $i_1,\ldots,i_m,j_1,\ldots,j_m$).
 In their setting, the measure of the $m$-umvirates is polynomial in the density, provided that the density is at least $e^{-cn^{0.99}}$.
-We say that a set $A$ is \emph{symmetric} if $A=A^{-1}.$ We write $AB = \{ab:\,a\in A,B\in B\}$, and $A^i$ for the $i$-fold product of $A$ with itself. \begin{thm}[\cite{keevash2023global}] There exist absolute constants $C,c>0$, such that the following holds.
-Let $\zeta>\frac{1}{\log n}$ and let $A\subseteq A_n$ be a symmetric set having density $\ge e^{-cn^{1-\zeta}}$.
-For any integer $M\ge \frac{C}{\zeta^2}$, the set $A^M$ contains an $m$-umvirate for some $m$-umvirate of density $\ge \mu(A)^M.$ \end{thm}
+We say that a set $A$ is \emph{symmetric} if $A=A^{-1}.$ We write $AB = \{ab \colon \,a\in A,B\in B\}$, and $A^i$ for the $i$-fold product of $A$ with itself. \begin{thm}[{\cite[Theorem~1.3]{keevash2023sharp}}] There exists $c>0$ so that for any integer $M<\log n$ and any symmetric set $A \subset A_n$ having density $\mu(A) \geq e^{-cn^{1-1/M}}$, the set $A^{8M}$ contains a subgroup $U_I$ with $\mu(U_I) \geq \mu(A)^{5M}$. \end{thm}